agn-7/snmp-manager/README.md

-# SNMP collector through an Asyncio event loop
+# SNMP collector powered by Asyncio

 ## Setup using docker